-Aristotle's Vigilance, good conduct, thoughtfulness for those exviews on this subject cluded from power, moderation, a suitable training for the contrasted citizens-these things, according to Aristotle, are the safe-with those guards of constitutions.
+Aristotle's Vigilance, good conduct, thoughtfulness for those exviews on this subject contrasted with those with those of the guards of constitutions.

 writer of the paper on the Athenian Constitution which finds a place, rightly or wrongly, among the works of Xenophon, we shall see in how totally different a spirit it is written.